Customer-managed keys for encryption

 Job results

-Workspace root S3 bucket in your AWS account
+Workspace storage bucket in your AWS account

 Workspace storage